TheDaleks/ContentDK/Markdowns/2013-05-24-crypto-anarchy-and-libertarian-entrepreneurship-chapter-2-public-key-cryptography.md

 There’s more.
 If you use your private algorithm on a message encrypted with your public algorithm, you get the original message back.
 Since the two algorithms are inverses of one another, you could also use your private algorithm on a unencrypted message to get an encrypted message that can only be decrypted by your public algorithm.
 The result is an encrypted message that is veritably mine.
 This is the idea behind a digital signature.

 The use of a digital signature is that the community can require them for certain kinds of communications, for whatever it considers important for establishing the reputation of its members.
 Messages can be digitally signed by several people, so they can be treated as contracts or records of a trade.
-Each member’s history can be public and unforgettable.
+Each member’s history can be public and unforgeable.

 A real digital signature is slightly more complicated than what I have described here.
 Normally one would not encrypt an entire message but instead a short of the message.
 The message is sent with its encrypted hash.
 The effect is the same because the message is still indelibly tied to the sender.